whataboutpets/minimal-mistakes/_posts/cats/2019-02-13-how-to-get-rid-of-cat-allergies.md

 How?

-You could get **hypoallergenic** (allergy-proof) bedding and covers** that are made from materials that act as a barrier against allergens.
+You could get **hypoallergenic** (allergy-proof) bedding and covers that are made from materials that act as a barrier against allergens.

-In addition to that, change and wash your sheets at least once a week to prevent allergens from accumulating.
+In addition to that:

+Change and wash your sheets at least once a week to prevent allergens from accumulating.

 ## 22. Make Some Rooms off Limits